 So what kind of online classes am I talking about?

 I'm talking about live online classes like training sessions for groups of students, online meetups, webinars, one-on-one calls, consultations, etc.

 For many course creators, online classes can be their main source of revenue, even more so than pre-recorded online courses.

-And in order to organize online classes, you are going to need a robust and reliable tool, that should be as affordable as possible.
+And to organize online classes, you are going to need a robust and reliable tool, that should be as affordable as possible.

-So how to host online classes for free?
+So, how can online classes be hosted for free?